Zwei Stapel Vlies-Platten auf einer sonnigen Wiese

 Recyclable Materials

-Examples of recyclable products:
+Examples of Recyclable Products

-So, which is the Greener Choice?
+So, Which is the Greener Choice?

 The key is to consider the entire lifecycle of a product.
 An important variable in this process are also the companies that create products and their suppliers.
 They have the ability to educate customers on what the best end-of-life solution is and can for example put Closed-Loop processes into place to ensure the materials are properly handled.